Encyclopedia Britannica

 Genre: Bildungsroman.
 "It is a well-loved book for many good reasons, but I was very surprised by its diverse male and female characters, who make this story even richer than it already is."
 Title: To Kill a Mockingbird.
 Author: Harper Lee.
 Publisher: J. B. Lippincott & Co.
 Genre: Bildungsroman, Historical Fiction.
 First Publication: 1960.

-A ma.
-Parents Need to Know.
 Parents need to know that Harper Lee's 1960 novel To Kill a Mockingbird addresses the terrible impact of racism in America through a little girl's point of view.
 The story takes place in Depression-era Alabama, in the fictional town of Maycomb, which Lee patterned after her own hometown of Monroeville.
+The….

-18. To Kill a Mockingbird Quotes by Harper Lee
+17. To Kill a Mockingbird by Harper Lee

 However, parental permission was required to read it.
 The second case occurred in 2018 at schools in Duluth, Minnesota, where copies of both To Kill a Mockingbird and Adventures of Huckleberry Finn were removed from the classroom.
 Unlike the previous case, the book was banned due to the accumulation of complaints over the years.